seans3/k8s-ai/vllm-gpu/hpa/README.md

 ### Verify the HPA

 Validate the metric the HPA is using to scale.
-In the next example, the `prometheus.googleapis.com` part means the metric lives in GKE Prometheus, while the `vllm:num_requests_running` is the metric from the `vllm` AI inference server named `num_requests_running`.
+From the targeted metric, the `prometheus.googleapis.com` part means the metric lives in GKE Prometheus, while the `vllm:num_requests_running` is the metric from the `vllm` AI inference server named `num_requests_running`.
 This